 between Oaklands Park and the City, the Tonsley line, and the Belair line

-22 new electric 3-car trains
+Delivery of 22 new electric 3-car trains

 , commencing passenger services on 23 February 2014 on the Seaford line between Noarlunga and Seaford.

-Tenders have been called for the stage 2 electrification of the Gawler line
+Stage two electrification of the Gawler line

 South Australia's public transport system is currently undergoing a major overhaul to transform Adelaide's network into a vibrant, state of the art sustainable system, providing faster, cleaner, more frequent and more efficient services for commuters.
 Please click on the individual projects below for further information.